carljm/django-transaction-hooks/doc/index.rst

 If this turns out to be really popular, it might be possible to get something like it into the Django core backends, which would remove that issue entirely.

+Why no rollback hook?
+'''''''''''''''''''''

+A rollback hook is even harder to implement robustly than a commit hook, since a variety of things can cause an implicit rollback.
+For instance, your database connection was dropped because your process was killed without a chance to shutdown gracefully: your rollback hook will never run.

+The solution is simple: instead of doing something during the atomic block (transaction) and then undoing it if the transaction fails, use ``on_commit`` to delay doing it in the first place until after the transaction succeeds.
+It's a lot easier to undo something you never did in the first place!

 Contributing